Where to go in Barcelona

 Here is an excerpt from “The Gothic Quarter, Barcelona, Spain”, that time in my life that I encountered him in 2012…

 “There he was.
-Only one man, in his blue jean shorts, standing up against the amazing basilica door . . . playing his heart out in a song.
+Only one man, in his blue jean shorts and black t-shirt, standing up against the amazing basilica door . . . playing his heart out in a song.
 The acoustics were amazing in this small little square.”

 He played: Violin Concerto by Vivaldi called The Four Seasons.